ysig/ysig.github.io/_posts/texts/why_embrace_synthetic_media.md

+---
+layout: post
-# Why Embrace Synthetic Media?
+title: Why Embrace Synthetic Media?
+---

 Synthetic media is an aesthetic technique or an aesthetic approach.
 An essential part of it relates with what people in general call the _Fake_: fake news, deepfakes, etc.